LukeAnglin/WebApp/categories/Data-Science/LU_Decomposition.md

 x_3 = -3
 $$

 And that's really all there is too it!
+We have solved **the unique solution** in this case, but this method works for no solution or general solutions as well.

-## Square Matrices and LU Decomp
+## Square Matrices and LU Decomposition

 This brings us to the question: **Do all square matrices *even have* an LU Decomposition?**